stringparser/runtime/README.md

 ## breaking changes

 If you where using a previous version the internals have been cleaned and simplified a lot to offer the same idea with less opinions and more reuse.
+There are two changes:

+  1. the callback is always passed as the last argument
-Now `runtime.stack` composes only functions **by default**.
-If you want map strings to functions as in the following line
+  2. `runtime.stack` composes only functions **by default**.

+If you want map strings to functions,

 ```js
 var composed = runtime.stack('foo', 'bar');